GreenPix/meta/WORKFLOW.md

 is mentionned into one of these recap, it is tagged using the following convention: `<project-name>-r<recap-number>`.

 That is, if for instance `sarosa` is mentionned in the recap #5, a tag `sarosa-r5` will be created.
+As much as possible, fixed issues and merged PR will be assign to a related milestone with the same name (that is, in this example, `sarosa-r5`).